frontenddogma/web-development-glossary/manuscript/w.md

 WET
 : The opposite of DRY (Don’t Repeat Yourself).

+Wget
+: A computer program that retrieves content from web servers.
+Wget’s name derives from “World Wide Web” and “get.”
+It supports downloading via HTTP, HTTPS, and FTP, and features include recursive download, conversion of links for offline viewing of local HTML, as well as support for proxies.
+Wget was first released in 1996 and is part of the GNU Project.&nbsp;[†](#w-wget) ℹ︎&nbsp;[gnu.org/software/wget](https://www.gnu.org/software/wget/)

 What You See Is All You Get
 : An idea from _The Pragmatic Programmer_, a disadvantage with WYSIWYG tools.